At ClearScore, we show you your Experian credit report and score data.

 These are just some of the reasons why you score might be zero:

-You should also look through the ‘Accounts’ tab on your report to make sure everything is correct.
-If there’s missing or incorrect information on you report (i.e. loans, public information etc.), it’s best to contact the credit grantor(s) involved to see if they are sharing your data with Experian.
+You can also look through the ‘Accounts’ tab on your report to make sure everything is correct.
+If there’s missing or incorrect information on your report (such as loans, public information etc.), it’s best to contact the credit lender(s) to see if they’re sharing data with Experian.

-Please note that if the lender agrees to change, remove or start sharing your information with Experian, it can take up to 60 days for the updated information to reflect on your ClearScore report.
+If the lender agrees to change, remove or start sharing your information with Experian, it can take up to 60 days for the information to reflect on your ClearScore report.

 Articles in this section